-- members of Russia's Security Council, including Dmitry Anatolyevich Medvedev, Yury Yakovlevich Chaika and Aleksander Vladimirovich Gutsan; - various other senior Russian politicians and officials, and members of Russia's parliament; - the Armed Forces of the Russian Federation, senior Russian naval and other armed forces personnel, and the Wagner Group; - major institutions in the Russian economy, including the Central Bank of the Russian Federation, the Russian National Wealth Fund and the Ministry of Finance of the Russian Federation; - Russian oligarchs, executives and associated entities such as major energy companies, financial institutions, state-owned defence entities, investment companies and entities in the energy and resources, insurance, real estate, agriculture, transportation and manufacturing industries; including Transneft and Gazprom; - major Russian banks such as Sberbank, VTB Bank and Gazprombank; - Russian propagandists and disinformation operatives such as senior editors from organisations including Russia Today, the Strategic Culture Foundation, InfoRos and NewsFront; - Ukrainian separatists in leadership roles who have asserted governmental authority over areas of Ukraine, or were appointed by Russia; - key Belarusian individuals and entities, including President Alexander Lukashenko and members of his family, as well as senior Belarusian armed forces personnel and bureaucrats; and - several Iranian individuals and entities involved in the manufacture and supply of drones to Russia for use in Ukraine.
+- members of Russia's Security Council, including Dmitry Anatolyevich Medvedev, Yury Yakovlevich Chaika and Aleksander Vladimirovich Gutsan;6 - various other senior Russian politicians and officials,7 and members of Russia's parliament;8 - the Armed Forces of the Russian Federation, senior Russian naval and other armed forces personnel,9 and the Wagner Group;10 - major institutions in the Russian economy, including the Central Bank of the Russian Federation, the Russian National Wealth Fund and the Ministry of Finance of the Russian Federation;11 - Russian oligarchs, executives and associated entities such as major energy companies, financial institutions, state-owned defence entities,12 investment companies and entities in the energy and resources, insurance, real estate,13 agriculture, transportation and manufacturing industries; including Transneft and Gazprom;14 - major Russian banks such as Sberbank, VTB Bank and Gazprombank;15 - Russian propagandists and disinformation operatives such as senior editors from organisations including Russia Today, the Strategic Culture Foundation, InfoRos and NewsFront;16 - Ukrainian separatists in leadership roles who have asserted governmental authority over areas of Ukraine,17 or were appointed by Russia;18 and - key Belarusian individuals and entities, including President Alexander Lucashenko and members of his family, as well as senior Belarusian armed forces personnel and bureaucrats.19

-&lt;sup>6 Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Ukraine) Amendment (No. 1) Instrument 2022.
+6 Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Ukraine) Amendment (No. 1) Instrument 2022.

 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 16) Instrument 2022; Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 17) Instrument 2022.

-8 Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Russia and Ukraine) Amendment (No. 4) Instrument 2022: Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Russia and Ukraine) Amendment (No. 5) Instrument 2022.
+Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Russia and Ukraine) Amendment (No. 4) Instrument 2022; Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Russia and Ukraine) Amendment (No. 5) Instrument 2022.

 9 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 11) Instrument 2022.

 10 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 16) Instrument 2022.

 11 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 8) Instrument 2022.

 12 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 6) Instrument 2022.

-13 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 18) Instrument 2022.
+Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 18) Instrument 2022.

 14 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 11) Instrument 2022.

 15 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 8) Instrument 2022.

-16 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 9) Instrument 2022.
-17 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 14) Instrument 2022; Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 15) Instrument 2022.
-18 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 21) Instrument 2022 19 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 1) Instrument 2022.
+Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 9) Instrument 2022.

-&lt;sup>20 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 22) Instrument 2022; Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 1) Instrument 2023.
+Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 14) Instrument 2022; Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 15) Instrument 2022.